-Right now is a prime time to talk about priming (corny, don’t judge me)!
+Right now is a prime time to talk about priming!
 I stopped using Milk of Magnesia as a face primer when I read about how damaging it could be to the skin over time.
 MoM is too acidic for daily use, and breaks down your skin’s protective barrier if you use it too often.
 No thanks!
-My boyfriend was absolutely disgusted to know I was priming my face with a laxative, but that didn’t bother me (LOL!).
-The long-term results did!
+My boyfriend was absolutely disgusted to know I was priming my face with a laxative.
+That didn’t bother me (LOL!), but the potential long-term results did!
 I noticed the oiliness and acne were worse on the days when I didn’t prime my face with the MoM.
 I knew I had to find something else, so I was excited to stumble upon a blogger chatting up calamine lotion as a safer alternative.

 Yes, calamine lotion – the cream your parents covered you with when you were lucky enough to catch the chickenpox as a kid.
 Turns out, calamine lotion is also a skin protectant known to help remedy diaper rash, sunburn, eczema, acne, and you guessed it — oily skin.
 Many of the commercial brands of calamine lotion are simply combinations of zinc oxide and iron oxides.
 My skin absolutely loves it!